UoB-COMSM0166/2025-group-4/README.md

 | As a story-driven player, I want the game to offer rich storytelling through text or visuals so that I can fully immerse myself in 007’s journey.             | Given key narrative moments, when a player reaches certain conditions, then the game should present detailed cutscenes or text to enhance the storytelling experience.      |
 | As a completionist, I want to unlock all puzzle pieces and hidden items so that I can achieve 100% game completion.        | Given a collection system, when a player acquires all hidden items or reaches full completion goals, then the game should provide a progress tracker and additional rewards to encourage exploration.      |

-# 4.Game Design – Rusty Rover’s Run
+# 4. Game Design – Rusty Rover’s Run
+## 4.1 User Case diagram
 ![User Case](https://github.com/UoB-COMSM0166/2025-group-4/raw/main/images/user%20case.png)

 | **Standard Mode** |   |